Moesif/moesif-browser-js/README.md

 ```

+## Examples

+- Example setup for [react-boilerplate](https://github.com/Moesif/moesif-react-boilerplate-example).
+For React apps, if you set up server side rendering, please ensure that this library is only initiated on the client side.
+- Example setup for an [Etherum Dapp](https://github.com/Moesif/moesif-ethereum-js-example).

 ## Credits for moesif-browser-js

 Some of the build scripts and directory structure is based on Mixpanel's Javascript Client Library,